 When a super slow motion (SLSM) clip is inserted in a playlist, the speed of the SLSM clip will be taken into account provided that the present setting has been selected and the clip is added from the IPDirector interface.
-The speed will be 33% for "SLSM clips 3x" or 50% for "SLSM clips 2x".
+The speed will be 33% for "SLSM clips 3x", 50% for "SLSM clips 2x", or 10% for "SLSM clips 10x".

-If the setting is not selected, the default speed defined in "Default Transition Settings" on page 134 is taken into account.
+If the setting is not selected, the default speed defined in "Default Transition Settings" on page 159 is taken into account.